Heidi (2015 TV series)

 Heidi is an animated children's television series, based on the 1881 novel Heidi by Johanna Spyri.
-The original television series from 2007 was a Swiss-French-Italian-Australian co-production in 27 episodes of 26 minutes.

 A "remake" (rather than a re-telling) of Heidi, Girl of the Alps, much of the story is the same; the titular character is a then-eight-year-old girl, who is taken to her grandfather on the Swiss Alps by her aunt Dete to live with him and while the girl ends up improving his life, she also befriends Peter, the goatherd of the village Dorfli below and the one who causes her to find a big passion of hers, goats and other animals in general.

 In this version, there is also a trio, Karl, Theresa, and William, who usually try to do something that would degrade Peter, whom they often refer to as a mountain goat, in some way or another.
 In the first winter up there, a letter is eventually gotten and what results from there will end up changing another's life, as well.

 The series has been distributed in 138 countries around the world.

-A second season had been released in 2019 with Studio 100's Australian animation studio Flying Bark Productions dropping out of the series and a different voice cast just like Studio 100 Animation's other animated series Maya the Bee.
+A second season had been released in 2019 with Studio 100's Australian animation studio Flying Bark Productions dropping out of the series and a different voice cast, similar to Studio 100 Animation's other animated series Maya the Bee.